 Sadly, the tour had many beginning birders, who were being taught all of the wrong lessons about how to respect wildlife.
 One should never do anything to entice, manipulate or harass wildlife.
 It also takes the fun out of it.
 How can you watch an owl's behavior if you are tricking it with audio playback or blinding it with flashlight?

 Bob has been doing this crazy stuff for years.
-Thankfully, there are great alternatives to his walks from New York City Audubon, the Museum of Natural History and the Linnaean Society of New York, among others.
+Thankfully, there are great alternatives to his walks from New York City Audubon, the American Museum of Natural History and the Linnaean Society of New York, among others.
 I would encourage folks to use tours sponsored by these fine organizations.
 When selecting a walk, I would suggest asking if the leader respects the American Birding Association Code of Birding Ethics, before signing up.
 Birding is a lot more enjoyable when you know the leader of your walk will do his or her best to respect the birds you are observing.

 Luckily even with the circus, I was able to get some good views of the Great Horned Owl.
 Unfortunately, I was unable to watch any natural behavior, due to the audio playback and the flashlight.